tetsuo/tetsuo.github.io/articles/fp-denotational.md

          |  n
 ```

-Here, all expressions eventually evaluate to integers, so the **semantic domain** is the set of all integers (ℤ).
+Here, all expressions evaluate to integers, making the **semantic domain** the set of all integers (ℤ).
 This definition aligns with how Haskell's [numerals-base](https://hackage.haskell.org/package/numerals-base-0.3/docs/Text-Numeral-Exp.html) package encodes numerals using the `data` keyword.

 ```haskell